 “Political and business connections are probably what allowed him [Asavahame] to flee the country to Cambodia,” said Mark S. Cogan, an expert on Thailand at Kansai Gaidai University in Japan.
 “There is a revolving door of political and business interests between Thailand and Cambodia.”

 Government spokesperson Phay Sipan did not respond to requests for comment.

-Asavahame’s wife, Veasna, is listed as a director of Grand Diamond Holding Private Limited Company and Ly Yong Phat is listed as a director of Diamond City Private Limited Company.
+Asavahame Cambodian alias, Sok Sambath, is listed as an active director of Grand Diamond Holding Private Limited Company, and his wife’s alias, Mean Veasna, was also listed as an active director at the time of the fire.
+Meanwhile, Ly Yong Phat is listed as a director of Diamond City Private Limited Company.
 Both companies share the same email and corporate address in Ou Chrov commune in Poipet, according to Ministry of Commerce records, and each company was incorporated in early 2002.

 The two companies also share an address with Grand Exclusive, the hospitality company operating the Grand Diamond City Hotel and Casino, which opened in October 2001.
 Grand Exclusive’s website no longer functions.

 Neither Veasna or Ly Yong Phat responded to requests for comment and Asavahame could not be reached for comment.
 Ly Yong Phat’s son, Phat Bunhour, said he doesn’t know anything about his father’s involvement with the Grand Diamond City hotel and casino.